flix/book/src/higher-kinded-types.md

 ### Higher-Kinded Types vs. Associated Types

 In practice higher-kinded types and associated types can be used to define similar abstractions.

-For example, as we have seen, we can define the `ForEach` trait in two different ways:
+For example, as we have seen, we can define the `ForEach` trait in two different
+ways:

-With a higher-kinded type:
+With a _higher-kinded type_:

 ```flix
 trait ForEach[t: Type -> Type] {